Pesto pasta salad with sundried tomatoes is the ultimate pasta salad recipe!

 What are good gluten free pastas

-I love to use a higher protein and higher fiber pasta to make this pasta salad more filling.
-Some of my favorites are the red lentil pasta from Trader joes, chickpea pasta from Banza or lentil pasta from Tolerant pasta!
+I love to use a chickpea or lentil based pasta because they are higher in protein and fiber than traditional pasta which can help to make this pasta salad more filling.
+Some of my favorites are the red lentil pasta from Trader joes, chickpea pasta from Banza, or lentil pasta from Tolerant pasta!

 If you want to use a gluten free pasta, my favorites are Brown Rice Pasta from Trader Joe’s or Jovial brand gluten free pasta (comes in lots of fun shapes).